house-of-abbey/GarminHomeAssistant/README.md

 ### Old deprecated format

 Version 1.5 brought in a change to the JSON schema so the follow old format remains useable but is no longer favoured.
-The schema now marks it as 'depracated' to nudge people over.
+The schema now marks it as 'deprecated' to nudge people over.

 ```json
     {